-Everyday (cultural) phrases in colloquial Egyptian Arabic: ‘Hope for the best’ (3) Posted by Hanan on Sep 26, 2018 in Arabic Language, art, Culture, Dialect, Film, Language, Literature, Vocabulary
+Everyday (cultural) phrases in colloquial Egyptian Arabic: ‘Hope for the best’ (3) Posted by Hanan Ben Nafa on Sep 26, 2018 in Arabic Language, Culture, Vocabulary

 Welcome to the third and the last part of this blog post where we’re looking at a song called تفائلوا بالخير ‘wish for the best’ by the Egyptian singer Yasmin Ali.
 As mentioned in the first and second part of the blog, the song is interesting in terms of the several cultural phrases included in it.
 Over the last two weeks, we started by understanding the content of the song and also started looking at the first set of these phrases.
 In this part of the blog post, we’re going to start looking at the second set of the phrases.